avo-hq/docs/src/1.0/authorization.md

 ### create?

 The `create?` method will prevent the users from creating a resource.
+This will also apply to the `Create new {model}` button on the relationship show page.

 ### new?